Enhanced Reporting

 • When you began submitting reports using enhanced.

-Retirement Online calculates a PFRS member’s overtime limit based on their pensionable, non-overtime earnings from the previous calendar year.
-Therefore, you must use enhanced reporting for a full calendar year for the automatic capping feature to take effect.
+The PFRS overtime limit is 15 percent of a member’s pensionable, non-overtime earnings from the previous calendar year.
+With enhanced reporting, the system automatically calculates the member’s limit based on the earnings you reported.
+Therefore, you must report using enhanced for a full calendar year for the automatic capping feature to take effect.

 • Report overtime earnings using the appropriate earnings code.

-• Receive a warning message.
-Once a Tier 5 or 6 member reaches their overtime limit, you will receive a warning message when submitting your report.
+• Once you receive a warning message stating a Tier 5 or 6 member reached their overtime limit:

-• Refund member contributions.
-If your Report Summary has “Excess Withholdings,” go to the Improper Withholdings page for a breakdown of the amount owed to each employee.
+• Refund member contributions if your Report Summary has “Excess Withholdings.”
+Go to the Improper Withholdings page for a breakdown of the amount owed to the employee.

 • Stop withholding member contributions from overtime earnings above the limit for the remainder of the calendar year.

-• Continue to report overtime earnings using the appropriate earnings code.
-With the automatic capping feature, do not use the Non-Pensionable Overtime (NOT) earnings code.
+• Continue to report overtime earnings using the appropriate earnings code (the same as you had been using)—do not use the Non-Pensionable Overtime (NOT) earnings code.

 • Know the overtime limits and track year-to-date totals for overtime earnings.